stolostron/rhacm-docs/manage_applications/managing_subscriptions.md

 ##### WebHook secret

 WebHook secret is optional.
 Create a Kubernetes secret in the channel namespace.
 The secret must contain `data.secret`.
-For example,
+See the following example:

 ```yaml
 apiVersion: v1